SteveDunn/Vogen/README.md

 Just like primitives have no interfaces, there's no need to have interfaces on Value Objects.
 The receiver that takes a `CustomerId` knows that it's a Value Object.
 If it were instead to take an `IValidated<int>`, then it wouldn't have any more information; you'd still have to know to call `Value` to get the value.

 It might also relax type safety.
-Without the interface, we'd have signatures such as this:
+Without the interface, we have signatures such as this:

 ```csharp
 public void SomSomething(CustomerId customerId, SupplierId supplierId, ProductId productId);